 Does it improve the value of your home?

 Having a safe room in the home is pretty uncommon.
 Unfortunately, it doesn’t improve the monetary value of the home much.
-It would, however, give potential future buyers a greater sense of security.
+It would, however, give potential future buyers a greater sense of security and might give a good selling point.

 Are there any monetary incentives?